 Jenny Wiley State Resort Park

-Out West isn’t the only place you can see big wild game.
-Jenny Wiley State Resort Park in Prestonsburg, Kentucky hosts guided elk tours.
+Out west isn’t the only place where you can see big wild game.
+Jenny Wiley State Resort Park in Prestonsburg, Kentucky hosts incredible guided elk tours.
 The largest elk herd east of the Rocky Mountains is in Kentucky, and you can experience it at Jenny Wiley State Park!